English as a second or foreign language: Controversy over ethical administration of ESL programs

-Professional and Technical Communication Advocacy
+Professional and technical communication advocacy

 The field of technical and professional communication has the potential to disrupt barriers that hinder ESL learners from entering the field, although it can just as easily perpetuate these issues.
 One study by Matsuda & Matsuda sought to evaluate introductory-level textbooks on the subject of technical communication.
 Among their research, they found that these textbooks perpetuated the "myth of linguistic homogeneity—the tacit and widespread acceptance of the dominant image of composition students as native speakers of a privileged variety of English."
 While the textbooks were successful in referencing global and international perspectives, the portrayal of the intended audience, the you of the text, ultimately alienated any individual not belonging to a predominantly white background and culture.
 In constructing this guise, prospective ESL learners are collectively lumped into an "other" group that isolates and undermines their capacity to enter the field.

 Furthermore, this alienation is exacerbated by the emergence of English as the pinnacle language for business and many professional realms.
 In Kwon & Klassen's research, they also identified and criticized a "single native-speaker recipe for linguistic success," which contributed to anxieties about entering the professional field for ESL technical communicators.
 These concerns about an English-dominated professional field indicate an affective filter that provides a further barrier to social justice for these ESL individuals.
 These misconceptions and anxieties point towards an issue of exclusivity that technical and professional communicators must address.
 This social justice concern becomes an ethical concern as well, with all individuals deserving usable, accessible, and inclusive information.